Camillo Sitte: The Art of Building Cities (1889)

-In 1889, Sitte published City Planning According to Artistic Principles (often translated as The Art of Building Cities).
+In 1889, Sitte published The Art of Building Cities.
 Richly illustrated with sketches and neighborhood maps, Sitte drew parallels between the elements of public spaces and those of furnished rooms, and he made a forceful case that the aesthetic experience of urban spaces should be the leading factor of urban planning.
 At the same time, he was highly critical of the patterns of industrial urbanism in Europe at that time, including the development of many site plans along the Ringstraße in his native Vienna.

 Sitte was one of the first urban writers to consciously emphasize the value of irregularity in the urban form.
 He challenged, among other things, a growing tendency toward rigid symmetry in contemporary urban design, including the isolated placement of churches and monuments in large, open plots.
 He also identified and advocates a host of traditional approaches to creating public spaces that had grown out of the town planning traditions of Europe.
 He illustrates these approaches with examples through sketches and diagrams of numerous neighborhoods (mainly in Italy and Germany).
 Sitte believed in an incremental approach to urbanism, formed by the aggregation of many sophisticated site plans within a more general scheme determined by street patterns and other public factors.
 Building on some of his principles, he follows his criticism of contemporary development on Vienna's Ringstraße with proposals to improve the spatial and aesthetic dynamics of some of its major sites.